Akureyri Airport: History

 Scheduled air travel to Akureyri started in 1928 when Flugfélag Íslands ("Airline of Iceland") began flying on seaplanes to Reykjavík, landing on the fjord of Eyjafjörður near downtown Akureyri.
 The airline was short-lived, as it ceased operations after only three years.
 Another airline, Flugfélag Akureyrar ("Airline of Akureyri"), was founded in 1937 and in 1940 it changed its name to Flugfélag Íslands, though it was in no way affiliated with its predecessor.
+At this point, Flugfélag Akureyrar was the predecessor to Icelandair.

 In 1944, Loftleiðir started flying from Reykjavík on Grumman Goose seaplanes, which added competition to the popular route.
+An airstrip at Melgerðismelar, around 20 km south of Akureyri, was established in the 1940s during WWII.

+Establishment of current runway

-It was not until the early 1950s that construction of the airport itself started on top of a landfill on the delta of Eyjafjörður river, a few kilometres from the town's center.
-A new terminal was constructed in 1961.
-It was renovated in 2000 to better equip the airport for International flights.
+The current airport opened in December 1954 with a 1000-metre runway, constructed on the delta of Eyjafjörður river with an expanded landfill, a few kilometres from the town's center.
+This replaced the landing strip at Melgerðismelar.
+A new terminal was constructed in 1961 and expanded in 1970 and 1996 along with runway extensions.
+The runway was renovated in 2000 to better equip the airport for International flights.

+Airlines

 In 1952, Loftleiðir decided to cease domestic flights and to concentrate on international flights to Europe and North America.
 This left Flugfélag Íslands alone on the route, operating Douglas DC-3 aircraft until 1973.
 In 1965, the airline introduced the Fokker F27 to its domestic fleet.
 It replaced this craft with the Fokker 50 in 1992, which have since been replaced by DeHavilland Canada Dash 8 planes.

 In 1973, Loftleiðir and Flugfélag Íslands merged into Icelandair.
 One year later, a new airline was founded in Akureyri, Flugfélag Norðurlands, and operated numerous domestic flights and charter flights to Greenland.

 In 1997, The domestic division of Icelandair merged with Flugfélag Norðurlands to form Flugfélag Íslands (the third airline with that name), or Icelandair as it is called in English.

 In 2006, Mýflug, under a contract with the Icelandic government, began providing ambulance flight service to Iceland, with a specially equipped aircraft based at Akureyri airport.
 In 2008, the operation was moved to the newly built Hangar 13.

 In 2008, Norlandair was founded, which serves destinations in north-eastern Iceland in cooperation with Icelandair and operates various charter flights to Greenland.

-In the summer of 2009, Isavia completed an almost two-year runway renovation program.
-It included lengthening the runway by 500 metres to the south, improving runway lighting and enhancing the approach system.
-In 2010, a new instrument landing system approach navigational aid was installed.

 In 2022, the first airline specifically serving international destinations in northern Iceland, Niceair, began operations at Akureyri airport.
 They initially began serving Copenhagen and Tenerife.
+Niceair suspended all operations in April 2023 due to HiFly Malta, which operated the plane, not making payments to the owner of the plane.
+Niceair subsequently declared bankruptcy in May 2023.